signalfx/lambda-python/README.rst

 Overview
 ---------

-You can use this document to add a SignalFx wrapper to your AWS Lambda, specifically for Python.
+You can use this document to add a SignalFx wrapper to your AWS Lambda for Python.

 The SignalFx Python Lambda Wrapper wraps around an AWS Lambda Python function handler, which will allow metrics and traces to be sent to SignalFx.